 Kath Bassett is a PhD Candidate in the School for Social and Political Sciences.
 She is a qualitative sociologist and ethnographer broadly interested in understanding practices, processes, and the ‘heterogeneous materiality’ associated with space and placemaking.

-Cordelia’s research interests lie in the history of women and gender in pre-modern Britain and Europe, especially in relation to:
+The history of women and gender in pre-modern Britain and Europe, especially in relation to:

-Her research interests lie in the interface between constitutional and international law, gender and conflict, and legal theory, with a particular interest in peace processes and their agreements.
+The interface between constitutional and international law, gender and conflict, and legal theory, with a particular interest in peace processes and their agreements.